Corbin Carroll Preview, Player Props: Diamondbacks vs. Reds

 Reds Pitching Rankings

-- The Reds' 4.72 team ERA ranks 25th among all MLB pitching staffs.
+- The Reds have the 25th-ranked team ERA among all MLB pitching staffs (4.71).

-- Reds pitchers combine to surrender the third-most home runs in baseball (180 total, 1.4 per game).
+- The Reds surrender the fourth-most home runs in baseball (181 total, 1.4 per game).

-- Williamson (4-3) takes the mound for the Reds in his 18th start of the season.
-He's put together a 4.36 ERA in 86 2/3 innings pitched, with 76 strikeouts.

-- His last time out came on Saturday against the Toronto Blue Jays, when the left-hander threw 5 2/3 innings, surrendering four earned runs while allowing nine hits.
+- In his last time out on Sunday, the righty went three innings against the Toronto Blue Jays, giving up eight earned runs while surrendering 10 hits.

 © 2023 Data Skrive.
 All rights reserved.